Music for your growing baby

 Can you hear me, baby?

-Babies actually do learn in the womb, a 2013 study found.
+Babies actually do learn in the womb, a found.
 But the researchers are quick to point out that “learning” really means the babies develop familiarity with something.

 The researchers noticed that babies who heard a song repeatedly while in the womb seemed to calm when the same song was played after they were born.